 In order to support CDP’s disclosure system and mission as a not-for-profit organization, companies responding to CDP are asked to pay an administrative fee on an annual basis.
 The standard contribution is USD 2,725; however if companies are not in a position to pay the standard contribution or wish to contribute more, there are alternative fee options available.
-Fees are payable once annually regardless of how many programs (climate change, forests and water security).
+Fees are payable once annually regardless of how many questionnaire themes (climate change, forests and water security) a company chooses to disclose to.
 Please see the options outlined below:

 |UK companies||Western European companies||Japanese companies||All other companies|

-We understand you may have questions about this process.
-Here are answers to some commonly asked questions but please contact us if you have any additional queries.
+Below you can find answers to some commonly asked questions related to the administrative fee but please contact your local CDP office if you have any additional queries.

 CDP is to the future of business what the X-Ray machine was to the then future of medicine.
 Without it we would never see the inside of the patient’s health.Christiana Figueres, Former Executive Secretary, UNFCCC